bcgov/SBC_DivApps/pilot_apps/camunda/openshift/README.md

 ## Deployment:
 * Please note that this config creates a configmap that needs to be updated with your own smtp server information

+Import the buildconfig into your tools workspace Import the deployconfig into your dev workspace